 Professor Jamieson is the Chief Scientist of the DSSV Pressure Drop.
 During the 2018-19 Five Deeps and 2020-21 Ring of Fire expeditions, he completed 12 submersible dives in the DSV Limiting Factor.
 He was the first British person to reach hadal depths, and at the time was the 8th deepest diving person in history.
 He currently holds seven Guinness World Records for discoveries in marine biology.
 His research has featured in several BBC, NHK and Discovery Channel documentaries.

-Dr Bond’s research has been awarded at international conferences and saw him receive a Premier’s Science Award in 2020.
+Todd is an avid science communicator and a WA Science Ambassador.
+His research is awarded at international conferences and saw him receive a Premier’s Science Award in 2020.

 Prema Arasu is a writer and poet interested in the phenomenology of the deep sea.
 They have an MLitt in Modern and Contemporary Literature and Culture from the University of St Andrews and a PhD in Creative Writing from the University of Western Australia.

 Dr Arasu is interested in how speculative fiction and experimental forms might provide us with new ways of talking about and conceptualising the oceans, particularly in the context of the Anthropocene.
 Their approach is interdisciplinary; integrating the methodologies of literary studies, creative arts, environmental humanities, philosophy, and science communication.

 Paige Maroni is a marine molecular biologist with a particular interest in invertebrate evolution, systematics, phylogeography and diversity.
 Within the Deep-Sea Research Centre, Paige will employ molecular tools to understand the evolution and diversity of hadal fauna as well as address questions of genetic connectivity by examining the phylogeographic structure of the organisms of interest.
 Her research will involve species delimitation, genome sequencing, taxonomy and at-sea sample curation.